 Investigations are underway.
-Results will be available in 2016.
+Results will be available in 2017.

-Dr. Kellert is Professor Emeritus and Senior Research Scholar at the Yale University School of Forestry and Environmental Studies, and a leader and pioneer in the theory and science of human relationships to nature and wildlife.
+Dr. Stephen R. Kellert (deceased) was Professor Emeritus and Senior Research Scholar at the Yale University School of Forestry and Environmental Studies, and a leader and pioneer in the theory and science of human relationships to nature and wildlife.

-Dr. Stephen Kellert
+Dr. Stephen R. Kellert